SharmaPrateek18/Scripting-for-vivado-Automation/README.md

 The modules considered for testing the code are of Carry Look Ahead Adder which are provided in teh repository.
 They are top_CLA8.v, top_CLA16.v, top_CLA32.v and top_CLA64.v.
 The outputs obtained are also availble in the repository as Output_of_Automation.csv.

+# Note
-Note: top_CLA64.v is synthesizable but not implementable as the available resources on Basys3 FPGA is not sufficient to meet the verilog code's requirement.
+top_CLA64.v is synthesizable but not implementable as the available resources on Basys3 FPGA is not sufficient to meet the verilog code's requirement.
 Hence, it is not available in the Output_of_Automation.csv file.